LocalGovIMS/localgov-ims/docs/creating-an-api-client-from-an-openapi-specification.md

 # Introduction
-The following document describes how to setup your development environment so that you can auto-geneate API client libraries.
+The following document describes how to setup your development environment so that you can auto-generate API client libraries.

-## Why auto-generate API client libraries
+## Why Auto-generate API Client Libraries
 There are many reasons to auto-generate API client libraries, such as:
-1. It reduces the amount of code devs have to write to integrate with an API
+1. It reduces the amount of code developers have to write to integrate with an API
 2. It improves the developer experience
-3. Using the tooling available makes it easy to generate clients in multiple languages
+3. Using the tooling available makes it easy to generate clients in multiple programming languages

 # Tooling
 A number of technologies and tools are used in this process: